Crossover from renormalized to conventional diffusion near the 3D Anderson localization transition for light: Measuring the reflection matrix

-Samples investigated in this work were three different types of TiO\textsubscript{2} powder: a pure anatase phase (Ti-Pure) obtained from Aldrich, and two types of rutile phase powders (R104 and R700) which are commercially available from DuPont as pigments for white paint.
-Significant Mie scattering resonances can be achieved in these powders, as mean particle size $\langle d\rangle\sim 400-800$~nm~\cite{StorzerPhD2006,BuhrerPhD2012} is on the order of the wavelength of the illuminating light.
-The powders were compressed into pastille form to decrease the transport mean free path, $\ell^*$, and hence increase optical scattering.
+Samples investigated in this work were three different types of TiO\textsubscript{2} powder: a pure anatase phase (Ti-Pure) obtained from Aldrich, and two types of rutile phase powders (R104 and R700) which are commercially available from DuPont as pigments for white paint. \lc{Significant Mie scattering resonances can be achieved in these powders, as mean particle size $\langle d\rangle\sim 400-800$~nm~\cite{StorzerPhD2006,BuhrerPhD2012} is on the order of the wavelength of the illuminating light.} The powders were compressed into pastille form to decrease the transport mean free path, $\ell^*$, and hence increase optical scattering.
 Scattering strength can be characterized by $k_{0}\ell^*$, the product of optical wave number $k_{0}$ in vacuum and $\ell^*$.
-A value of $k_0\ell^*\sim 1$ indicates very strong scattering, and has been used as an approximate criterion for Anderson localization~\cite{Abrahams1979}.
+A value of $k_0\ell^*\sim 1$ indicates very strong scattering, and has been used as an approximate criterion for AL~\cite{Abrahams1979}.
 Previous measurements have reported $k_{0}\ell^*\sim 5-6$, $3-4$ and $2-3$ for compressed Ti-Pure, R104 and R700 respectively~\cite{SperlingPhD2015,Schertel2019}, indicating that light experiences very strong scattering in all three powders.
 Absorption, on the other hand, is relatively weak, as absorption time $\tau_a$ is on the order of $1$~ns~\cite{SperlingPhD2015}.

-We measure the spatio-temporal transport of light in these samples using the low-coherence interferometry apparatus introduced by Badon \textit{et al.}~\cite{Badon2015,Badon2016} (Fig.\ \ref{fig:setup}a).
-A low-coherence broadband light source ($650-850$~nm, radiant flux $\sim 5\times 10^5$ W.cm$^{-2}$) illuminates the surface of the sample.
-The backscattered light is collected by a microscope objective and sent to a Michelson interferometer.
-A CCD camera measures the output of the interferometer, which is the cross-correlation of the scattered wave-fields in each arm of the interferometer.
-By translating and tilting the mirrors in each arm, a time-dependent reflection matrix $\mathbf{R}(t)$ can be acquired in a focused basis~\cite{Badon2016,SupMat2}.
-This matrix contains the set of impulse responses $R(\mathbf{r}_A,\mathbf{r}_B,t)$ between points at the surface of the scattering sample, $\mathbf{r}_A$ and $\mathbf{r}_B$.
-Each of these points acts as a virtual source ($\mathbf{r}_A$) or detector ($\mathbf{r}_B$), whose characteristic size is governed by the resolution length $\delta r$ of the imaging system, here equal to $1.8$ $\mu$m~\cite{SupMat2}.
+We measure the spatio-temporal transport of light in \lc{the white-paint samples} using the low-coherence interferometry apparatus introduced by Badon \textit{et al.}~\cite{Badon2015,Badon2016} (Fig.\ \ref{fig:setup}a).
+A low-coherence broadband light source ($650-850$~nm, radiant flux $\sim5\times10^5$ W.cm$^{-2}$, coherence time $\tau_c=10$~fs~\cite{Badon2015}) isotropically illuminates the sample surface.
+The backscattered light is collected by a microscope objective (NA=0.25) and sent to a Michelson interferometer, which here is used as a spatio-temporal field correlator.
+A CCD camera conjugated with the sample surface records the output intensity: